-Rain is the perfect excuse to dive into London’s incredible cultural scene.
+Rain is the perfect excuse for curious minds to dive into London’s incredible cultural scene, interactive exhibits and prestigious permanent collections with world-class art.
 The best part?
 Most of the city’s major museums are free!

 - British Museum – Travel through two million years of history, from Egyptian mummies to the Rosetta Stone.